-Mystery deepens surrounding Rand Paul injury
+Rand Paul and his neighbor haven't talked in years

 "If I lived next door to them, I'd be pleased as punch," Loik said.

 Boucher pleaded not guilty Thursday to misdemeanor assault during an arraignment in Bowling Green, Kentucky.
-In an interview, Boucher's attorney, Matthew Baker, said his client regrets the incident.
+In an interview with CNN, Boucher's attorney, Matthew Baker, said his client regrets the incident.

 "If he had to do it over again, I can assure you it would have been handled much more diplomatically," Baker said.